sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - Most memory are in the earlier layers.
   - Number of filters increases from 64 to 128 to 256 to 512.
 512 was made twice.
   - Pooling was the only one who is responsible for shrinking the dimensions.
-  - There are another version called **VGG-19** which is a bigger version of tjos network.
+  - There are another version called **VGG-19** which is a bigger version of this network.
 But most people uses the VGG-16 instead of the VGG-19 because it performs just as well.
   - VGG paper is attractive it tries to make some rules regarding using CNNs.
   - [[Simonyan & Zisserman 2015.
 Very deep convolutional networks for large-scale image recognition]](https://arxiv.org/abs/1409.1556)